connexcs/docs/docs/webphone.md

 It's recommended to setup a DNS (Domain Name System) record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.

+#### Custom Domain

+If you want to setup your custom domain or your own domain for `app.mycustomdomain.com` for the Apps Platform, then you need to point your custom name as a `CNAME` record to `cnx.page`.

+Custom Domain can be setup for any application you build using our Apps Platform.

 ### Create Certificates

 After you configure the domains, verify the certificates in **Setup :material-menu-right: Information :material-menu-right: Certificates: